sxppro/up-board/README.md

 ## Up Board

-Personalised insights and data visualisation for your Up account so you can see where your 💸 is going
+Personalised insights and data visualisation for your Up account.

 ### Learn More